Pencilo: 2021 Myanmar coup d'état

 On 1 February 2021, the military attempted to arrest Pencilo during the coup, but was unsuccessful.
-Some contradicting reports stated that the military did not initially attempt to arrest Pencilo following the 2021 military coup, and that Pencilo and her family, who reportedly did not take part in anti-coup protests in Myanmar, were among the earliest individuals to relocate to the United States under the humanitarian parole program.

 On 13 February 2021, in the aftermath of the 2021 Myanmar coup d'état, Pencilo, along with six other high-profile individuals, Min Ko Naing, Kyaw Min Yu, Mg Mg Aye, Insein Aung Soe, and Lynn Lynn were charged and issued arrest warrants under Section 505 (b) of the Myanmar Penal Code by the State Administration Council for inciting unrest against the state and threatening "public tranquility" through their social media posts.

 Pencilo became one of the main targets of the military junta.
 She escaped Yangon to Thailand afterwards, and eventually fled to the United States as a political refugee.
 As a result of fleeing Myanmar, Pencilo has consistently kept a record of everything she has done since fleeing, and she described those 100 days of refuge as "a nightmare".
 While running away from military arrest, Pencilo led campaigns on social media to mobilize pro-democracy demonstrations.

 Her first translation work into Korean, "Burma Spring Revolution" was published in February 2022, and recounts her escape, the democratic uprising, and the resistance of the Myanmar people.
 The book became a bestseller in South Korea.

 On 17 February 2022, her homes and business property were confiscated by the military council.
 On 4 March, the military council announced that her citizenship had been terminated.
 On 25 December 2022, she received the Kim Geun Tae Foundation Democracy Award.
 This is the first time the Kim Geun Tae Foundation has given the Democracy Award to a non-Korean.
 She donated the 10 million won (US$7,800) prize money to support democracy movements in Myanmar.